-Your child may need yearly eye exams to check for retinopathy.
+Your child will need more tests every 3 months.
+He will need yearly eye exams to check for retinopathy.
+Your child's primary healthcare provider will refer your child to a dietitian.
 Write down your questions so you remember to ask them during your visits.

 You will be taught how to use a glucose monitor.
-You may need to check your child's blood sugar level at least 3 times each day.
+You will need to check your child's blood sugar level at least 3 times each day if he is on insulin.
 Ask his primary healthcare provider when and how often to check during the day.
 Ask what your child's blood sugar levels should be before and after he eats.
 Write down the results, and show them to your child's primary healthcare provider.
 He may use the results to make changes to your child's medicine, food, or exercise schedules.